-Happy 2013, everyone!
+Happy New Year, everyone!
 Who's ready to return to the "salad days" of January, food-wise, activity-wise, exercise-wise, work-wise, expense-wise?
 Wise it is, count me in ...

 Here's a good place to start, a fast 'n' easy Quick Supper meal that leaves us feeling satisfied and happy.
-It's an old-old favorite recipe, in fact, the recipe was first published in print in 2003, yikes, that was ten years ago!
-But it's such a favorite, I'm republishing it online today.
-More new January favorites to come, I promise!
+It's an old-old favorite recipe, in fact, the recipe was first published in print in 2003, yikes, that was awhile ago!

 "We had [the carrots] for dinner last night - absolutely delicious!" ~ Pille